hafdon/translation-an-corpan/target/chapter_03.md

 # Chapter three.
 The cave

 Darkness fell immediately but Paul had closed his eyes anyway.
 He listened, but he couldn't hear any sound.
 Where was everyone?
-Dá n-osclódh sé a shúile bheadh a fhios aige, ach bhí sé róscanraithe lena leithéid a dhéanamh.
-Bhí sé fós in ann na súile fuara dorcha sin a fheiceáil, súile a stán gan trua air.
-Bhí sé ar nós tromluí nach bhféadfadh sé dearmad a dhéanamh air.
+If he were to open his eyes he would know, but he was too scared to do the like.
+He was still able to see those cold dark eyes, eyes that stared at him without pity.
+It was like a nightmare that he wasn't able to forget.

 Tic tic tic.

-Fuaim faoi dheireadh.
-D'éist sé go cúramach.
-Rud éigin crua ag bualadh i gcoinne carraige.
-Agus ansin – fuaim uisce ag rith, i bhfad, i bhfad ar shiúl.
-Agus boladh aisteach éigin, rud éigin géar ag dó.
-Mhothaigh Pól deora ag cruinniú ina shúile.
-Céard a bhí ann?
-Bheadh air a shúile a oscailt, ach ní ligfeadh an eagla dó é sin a dhéanamh.
-Chonaic sé pictiúr soiléir de shúile fuara an chorpáin ina aigne . . .
+A sound at last.
+He listened carefully.
+Something hard hitting against the rocks.
+And then - a sound of running water, far, far away.
+And some weird smell, something sharp burning.
+Paul felt tears gathering in his eyes.
+What was there?
+He had to open his eyes, but the fear wouldn't let him do that.
+He saw a clear picture of the fold eyes of the corpse in his mind. . .

-Sa deireadh thiar thall, thug sé faoina shúile a oscailt.
-Baineadh an anáil de nuair a chonaic sé na rudaí a bhí mórthimpeall air.
+In the  Baineadh an anáil de nuair a chonaic sé na rudaí a bhí mórthimpeall air.
 Ní raibh an iarsmalann ann, ná a chomhscoláirí!
 Cén áit a raibh Bean Uí Ruiséil, Tomás agus an taispeántas?
 Agus Aodh?

 Bhí Pól ina sheasamh i bpluais mhór a bhí na céadta méadar ar fhad.
 Bhí an tsíleáil íseal, ní raibh sí ach méadar os a chionn.
 Bhí tóirsí ollmhóra ag dó ar na ballaí agus bhí scáileanna á gcaitheamh acu ar fud na háite, ar an urlár agus ar an tsíleáil.
 Léim spréacha as na bladhmanna ó am go chéile agus scaipeadh na scáileanna, rud a chuir cuma níos scanrúla fós orthu.
 Chúlaigh sé nuair a tháinig ceann de na scáileanna cóngarach dó.
 Ba chosúil í le hainmhí beo a bheadh ag síneadh i dtreo a chos.
 Lig Pól scread bheag as agus lig sé amach an anáil a bhí coinnithe istigh aige.
 Rinne sé iarracht a anáil a tharraingt arís.
 Ansin, go tobann, mhothaigh sé rud éigin ag gluaiseacht ina threo, taobh thiar de.
 Chas sé ar a bhonn agus chonaic sé carraig ollmhór sa bhalla crua a bhí níos lú ná orlach óna aghaidh.
 Sheas sé siar.
 Le fuaim mhall gharbh, lean an charraig é.
 Ghlac Pól céim eile siar.
 Theann an charraig thiubh isteach leis.